Nyahstic/Beltmatic-Calculator-Helper/README.md

 Game: https://store.steampowered.com/app/2674590/Beltmatic/
 Beltmatic is a casual factory game where you combine numbers using mathematical operations.

+This fork will modify parts to make more user-friendly to use while playing.

 This is a program based on the GO project that is located here: https://go.dev/play/p/BXAENbVxseb